Kinokkory/wiwinwlh/tutorial.md

 ```

 Now there's a simpler procedure for determining instances uniquely and
-multiparamater typeclasses become more usable and inferable again.
+multiparameter typeclasses become more usable and inferable again.
 Effectively a
 functional dependency ``| a -> b`` says that we can't define multiple
-multiparamater typeclass instances with the same ``a`` but different ``b``.
+multiparameter typeclass instances with the same ``a`` but different ``b``.

 ```haskell
 λ: convert (42 :: Int)